 The Ultimate Guide to Spark AR Studio for Instagram

-The future of Instagram is a fun, filtered experience that remixes the real world with technology and art.
+The future of Instagram is a fun, filtered experience that remixes the real world with technology and art — thanks to Spark AR Studio!

-And the tech powering this future?
-Facebook’s Spark AR Studio, which allows anyone to create augmented reality filters and effects for Instagram Stories.
+Facebook’s Spark AR Studio allows anyone to create augmented reality filters and effects for Instagram Stories.

 Augmented reality, or AR, may seem like a futuristic term that doesn’t apply to your everyday life, but did you know that 1 billion people have had a Spark AR experience in the last year?
-That’s a whole lot of people using the pretty filter.
+That’s a whole lot of people getting on board with AR and Instagram filters.

-And it’s about to explode: this summer, anyone will be able to create their own Spark AR effects for Instagram Stories!
+And it’s about to explode: starting August 13th, anyone can create and publish their own Spark AR effects for Instagram Stories!

-Custom Instagram Stories filters will no longer be limited to the Kylie Jenner’s and Nike’s of the world, giving artists and brands of every size the opportunity to create a viral moment on Instagram.
+Custom Instagram Stories filters are no longer limited to the Kylie Jenner’s and Nike’s of the world, giving artists and brands of every size the opportunity to create a viral moment on Instagram.

 Keep reading to learn more about the future of Instagram and best practices for creating your own Spark AR effects for Instagram, including how AR filters work as a growth hack to getting more followers: